 The Group's financial liabilities fall due for payment as specified below with the amounts reflecting the non-discounted nominal amount falling due for payment in accordance with agreements concluded, including future interest payments calculated on the basis of the present market situation and concluded interest swaps.
-Bond debt in the parent company with expiry on 18 October 2022 represent the vast part of the Group's liabilities.
+Bond debt with expiry on 18 October 2022 represent the vast part of the Group's liabilities.